Q: What will my student have to

 Director of Fraternity and Sorority Life

-By clicking on the name of each chapter, you can explore their national web pages to learn more about each chapter's goals and values.
+By clicking on the name of each chapter, you can explore their inter/national websites to learn more about each organization.

 |Interfraternity Council||Panhellenic Council||National Pan-Hellenic Council|